What is Toric Lens?

-A lens in which the focal length and optical power are different in two different directions at 90 degrees in respect to each other is known as a toric lens.
+A lens in which the focal length and optical power are different in two different directions at 90 degrees with respect to each other is known as a toric lens.
 One side looks like a torus’s cap whereas the other side is generally spherical.
-It’s used mostly in eye care i.e. with intraocular lens for correcting astigmatism, in contact lenses and in eyeglasses.
+It’s used mostly in eye care i.e. with the intraocular lens for correcting astigmatism, in contact lenses, and in eyeglasses.

 What is Torus?

 To understand what a torus is we will have to visualize it.
 There is a circle with a radius of r that’s rotating in the axis that lies in the same plane and from the center of the circle is at a distance of R. If R is bigger than r then a torus of the shape of a ring will be produced.
 If R is equal to r then the opening gets reduced to point and a horn torus is created.
 If R is less than r, a spindle torus is created where the opening is reduced down to two dips.
 When R is zero, the torus gets degenerated into a sphere of radius r.

 The largest radius of curvature of the surface of a toric lens is R+r, which can be equated to the smallest refractive power which is S, represented as,

 The lens’s index of refraction is n in the equation.

 The vice versa is also true i.e. when the radius is the smallest the refractive power is at the greatest.
 This gives us,

 This concept is proof of the lens’s cylindrical power combined with the spherical power of another facet.

 Ray of Light & its Refractive Power:

 A ray of light that strikes the torus on an x, y plane suffers refraction in consideration of the largest radius of curvature.
 Thus, as we discussed before it will have the least refractive power.
 Whereas the ray of light that enters through the z-axis (axis of revolution) suffers refraction in accordance with the least value of the radius of curvature which in turn makes it have the highest power of refraction.